Varomine/MioAnime/README.md

 > Last Check : 08/17/2026

-> Note : I've been thinking that I'd replace "All Anime" with "AniDB" because I've been trying for long but can't make those two working, But for senshi the main site it currently maintenance
+> Note : I've been thinking that I'd replace "All Anime" with "AniBD" because I've been trying for long but can't make those two working, But for senshi the main site it currently maintenance